-Students are expected to attend all class meetings and complete all assignments.
+Students are expected to attend all synchronous class meetings and complete all asynchronous assignments.
 It is the student's responsibility to make up all missed work if they are absent for any reason.
 Presentations on course materials are available on Blackboard for those who either missed class or need additional time with the materials, but additional material may be presented during synchronous class meetings.
 During synchronous meetings, cell phones must be turned off and/or set on vibrate.
 Computers are allowed for note taking and course-related work ONLY.
-Students who are not in class may receive attendance points by completing their index card assignment (as described in Assignments) on Blackboard.